area/CryptoSwitcher/README.md

 * Dustcoin: `1F6fV4U2xnpAuKtmQD6BWpK3EuRosKzF8U` at time of writing, see http://dustcoin.com/donate for latest
 * Fizzisist: `122LV3CNADj1yHU2tFPEhcCWR5QbfMzNcm` at time of writing, see http://www.fizzisist.com for latest
 * Alan McIntyre : `16vnh6gwFYLGneBa8JUk7NaXpEt3Qojqs1` at time of writing, see https://github.com/alanmcintyre/btce-api
+* sal002: Sign up for Vircurex through the referral link on http://www.coinchoose.com